Once upon a time, in the deepest, darkest part of the deepest, darkest jungle in Africa, there lived a monkey.

 Suddenly he had a thought.
 “What did the crow tell me about a distress call?” he asked himself.
 Then he remembered.
-Raising his hands to his mouth and at the top of his voice, he called, “Rark!
-Rark!”.
+Raising his hands to his mouth and at the top of his voice, he called, “Crark!
+Crark!”

 The cloud got nearer, and the rumbling got louder.
-As the cloud approached, the monkey saw that it was not a rain cloud at all, but a swirling mass of thousands upon thousands of crows.
+As it approached, the monkey saw that it was not a rain cloud at all, but a swirling mass of crows.
+Thousands upon thousands of them.

-The crows arrived with a tremendous noise, settling on the branches around the clearing until there wasn’t a branch, twig, stem or blade of grass that didn’t have a crow sitting on it.
+The crows arrived with a tremendous noise, settling on the trees and around the clearing until there wasn’t a branch, twig, stem or blade of grass that didn’t have a crow sitting on it.

 Once the crows had all arrived, they quietened and turned their beaks upwards.
 Circling above them, gliding down majestically, was the most enormous crow that the monkey had ever seen.
 On his head there was a tiny golden crown, for it was none other than the king of the crows, settled on the ground directly beneath the monkey.

 “WHO DARED TO MAKE THE CROWS?
 DISTRESS SIGNAL?” boomed the king.

-At that moment, a crow hopped up to the king from the masses that surrounded him.
+At that moment, a solitary crow hopped and flapped up to the king from the masses that surrounded him.
 It looked like the crow that the monkey had rescued, but it was difficult to be sure.
 All crows look quite similar, after all.

 “GOOD.” boomed the king.
 And with that he stopped booming and turned to the other crows.
 “Well, what are you waiting for!
 Get the monkey down from there!” he declared.

-Thousands of crows took off at once and whirled around the monkey.
-Some of the crows pecked through the rope whilst the others held it in their claws.
-Soon the rope snapped and they gently lowered the monkey to the ground.
+Thousands of crows took off at once, swirling and whirling around the monkey.
+Some pecked through the rope, whilst the others held it in their claws.
+Eventually the rope snapped and the crows gently lowered the monkey to the ground.

-No sooner had the monkey’s feet touched the soil than up into the sky went the crows, flying off into the distance until they were no more than a huge, black, rumbling cloud.
+No sooner had the monkey’s feet touched the soil than up into the sky went the crows, flapping and fluttering into the distance until they became no more than a huge, black, rumbling cloud.

 Then a small, black cloud in the distance.